ChristopherMcNeil9/Senior-Project/README.md

 This portion of the program handles all read/write functions along with directory management.
 Lines 1-3 are to be changed depending upon the location of the pre-existing images (line 1) and where you want the canny output (line 2) and analysis data (line 3).
 Folders currently need to be created manually before running the code!
 The root directory (rootdir) is to contain images in JPG form, this is case-sensitive but can be changed on line 5

-The rest of this code is broken into 3 main sections, an Autocropper, canny edge detection, and analysis.
+The rest of this code is broken into 3 main functions, an Autocropper, canny edge detection, and analysis.

 # 2.0 Autocropper